zenbro/mirror.vim/README.md

 **Q. Why should I always enter password when executing one of the remote actions?**

 A. Use [SSH config](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) or passwordless authentication with [SSH-keys](https://wiki.archlinux.org/index.php/SSH_keys).

-**Q. I change directory to my project root in Vim (`:cd ~/work/project`), but`Mirror*` commands still unavailable.
-How can I fix that?**

-A. This plugin will try to find project root when you opening some file.
-When you manually change current working directory by `:cd`, then use `:MirrorDetect`.
-This command will try to find you current directory in *mirrors* config.

 ## License